Therapeutic vs. Traditional Foster Care

 - Incarceration of a parent

-When a child initially enters foster care their emotional and behavioral needs are not fully known.
+When a child or teen initially enters foster care their emotional and behavioral needs are not fully known.
 Those placed in a traditional setting have been determined to not have significant mental health or behavioral issues, may be developmentally on target, demonstrate age appropriate behaviors and are in need of basic nurturing and supervision from an adult caregiver.

 Therapeutic foster care provides family-based treatment for children up to the age of 18 with special emotional, behavioral or medical needs.